 - A GPA of 2.0 or better and with grades of C or above (C- or below are not acceptable) for all listed prerequisite courses.

 - Listed prerequisites must be from an accredited U.S. Institution.

 - Microbiology and A&P courses cannot have been completed more than seven years prior to the applicants DCN start date.

 Transfer credits are recorded as hours earned toward the program without counting toward a student’s Grade Point Average (GPA).
 General Education credits are transferred if they meet “general education” standards as defined by Denver College of Nursing.
 No transfer credits will be accepted after the first quarter.
 Denver College of Nursing does not guarantee the transferability of its credits to any other educational institution.
 All questions about the transferability of credits should be directed to the receiving institution.
 A minimum of 75% of the pre-licensure DCN program courses must be taken at Denver College of Nursing.
 A minimum of 25% of the program courses in the RN to BSN program option must be earned at Denver College of Nursing.

 Competence from Prior Education

 Applicants who wish to transfer in nursing courses with clinical or laboratory components, including Pharmacology, may be required to demonstrate clinical competency in the skills lab prior to the acceptance of these courses.
-Discuss the specific requirements with an admissions representative
+Discuss the specific requirements with an admissions advisor.

 Requirements Relevant to All Programs